mrkale/NodeMCU-WifiDoubleSwitch/README.md

 - The template uses Bootstrap 3.3.5 framework imported from CDN.
 - The templated does not imports Bootstrap javascripts.
 - The placeholders of the template are based on command shell variable substitution (*${varname}*) and are described in the repository wiki.
+- Bellow the bottom line there is the current version, uptime, time of recent wifi connnect displayed along side with number of wifi reconnections in braces.

 tmpl_error_access.html
 ==